helga-agentur/drupal-module-email-obfuscator/README.md

 ### Disabling use of data-nosnippet

-- The attribute data-nosnippet is used by default, to disable displaying the $displayNoneText.
+- The attribute data-nosnippet is used by default, to disable displaying the $displayNoneText in search results.
   It is possible to disable it in settings.php
    ```php
    $settings['email_obfuscator'] = [